harisont/harisont.github.io/lists/serious_animation.md

 1. it has to be a feature film
 2. it has to be animated
-3. it should __not__ be a children's movie (most movies here are not particularly light-hearted either, but that's just a side effect of adult life, I guess)
+3. it should __not__ be a children's movie
 4. I have to appreciate it in at least some way.

+Most movies in this list are not particularly light-hearted, but that's not a strict prerequisite.

 Movies: